opensouls/soul-engine/README.md

 Soul Engine provides developers clean, simple, and extensible abstractions for directing the cognitive processes of large language models (LLMs), steamlining the creation of more effective and engaging AI souls.

-This repo is the public facing SDK for the soul engine.
+This repo contains the SDK for the Soul Engine.

 ## 💫 AI Souls